 What is a ‘space opera’ you say?
 We’re glad you asked!

-A Space Opera is a subgenre of science fiction that typically involves grand space battles, a big adventure, and interstellar conflicts spanning entire galaxies.
+A Space Opera is a subgenre of science fiction that typically involves grand space battles, a big call to adventure, and interstellar conflicts spanning entire galaxies.
 Think Star Wars and Battlestar Galactica which are classic examples of space opera.

 In this guide, we’ll be taking you through how to write a space opera that is out-of-this-world (quite literally!).